About anxiety disorders

 Generalised anxiety disorder

-Generalised anxiety is excessive anxiety and worry about common issues.
+Generalised anxiety is excessive anxiety and constant worry about many things.
 The focus of the anxiety might be family or friends, health, work, money or forgetting important appointments.
 A person may be diagnosed with a generalised anxiety disorder if:

-- The anxiety and worry has been present most days over a six-month period
+- The anxiety and worry have been present most days over a six-month period

 - The person finds it difficult to control their anxiety.